English ship Portsmouth (1650)

-HMS Portsmouth was a 34-gun fourth-rate of the English Navy, built by Thomas Eastwood at Portsmouth Dockyard and launched in 1649.
-She was incorporated into the Commonwealth Navy in 1650.
-She partook in the Battle off Dover and Kentish Knock in 1652, the Gabbard and Scheveningen in 1653.
+Portsmouth was a 34-gun (later with up to 46 guns) fourth-rate of the English Navy, built by Thomas Eastwood at Portsmouth Dockyard and launched for the Commonwealth Navy in 1650.
+She partook in the Battles of Dover and Kentish Knock in 1652, the Gabbard and Scheveningen in 1653.
 After the Restoration she was incorporated into the Royal Navy.
-She was present at the Battle of Lowestoft (1665) and the Four Days Battle.
-She was present at the Texel in 1673, the Battle of Bantry Bay in 1689.
+She was present at the Battle of Lowestoft in 1665 and the Four Days' Battle.
+She was present at the Battle of Texel in 1673, and the Battle of Bantry Bay in 1689.
 She was captured by the French in August 1689 and blown up.

-Portsmouth was the second named vessel since it was used for a 46-gun ship.
+The Portsmouth was the first vessel in the English navy to be given that name.

 Construction

 She was ordered in April 1649 as part of the 1649 Programme to be built at Portsmouth Dockyard under the guidance of Master Shipwright Thomas Eastwood.
 Her keel was laid in early 1649 and she was launched in late 1649 or early 1650.
 Her dimensions were 99 ft 0 in keel reported for tonnage, breadth 28 ft 4 in, depth of hold 12 ft 8 in.
 Her builder's measured tonnage would be 422 69/94 tons.

 Her armament when built would be 34 guns of various calibres.
 Her armament in 1652 was 34 guns and was increased to 42 in 1653.
 In 1666 it was nominally 44 guns, consisting of twenty-two culverins on the lower deck (LD), eighteen demi-culverins on the upper deck (UD) and four sakers on the quarterdeck (QD).
 She actually carried 51 guns under the 1666 establishment, consisting of 23 culverins, twenty-two demi-culverins and six 3-pounders.
 Under the 1677 establishment she would carry 22 culverins, twenty 6-pounders and four sakers.
-The 1685 establishment added another pair of sakers to the quarterdeck, however by 1689 she had reverted to 46 guns.
+The 1685 establishment added another pair of sakers to the quarterdeck; however, by 1689 she had reverted to 46 guns.